-Students in the community and technical colleges represent a large, diverse group of individuals.
-They bring with them a wealth of previous learning acquired through life experiences including work, training and independent study.
+Students in Washington are a diverse group of individuals.
+They bring with them a wealth of previous learning acquired through life experiences including work, training, and independent study.
 Students need coursework which builds upon their existing knowledge, without duplicating what they already know and can do.
-Many students are voicing their desire for assessment of prior learning before they take college courses.
+Many students are voicing their desire for an assessment of prior learning before they take college courses.